Bragi's next move is to tackle tinnitus and enhance user hearing

 Beyond that, companies will showcase the potential of smartening up entire cities so that maintenance crews can remotely detect roads needing repairs, and motorists can view and reserve parking spaces ahead of time.
 Better yet, how about traffic lights that aren't set with timers, but reflect actual traffic and pedestrian flows?

+For the first time, CES has an area devoted to smart cities, with more than 40 companies set to exhibit.
 The smart-cities concept has been making the rounds at several tech shows, but what remains unanswered is when it will actually begin happening - and who will pay for it.

 Consumer Gadgets